Improving artisanal mine sites

 Men descend down makeshift tunnels, reaching depths of up to 100 meters, despite the legal maximum depth being limited to just 30 meters.
 Without adequate PPE, too often, these conditions result in injury or even death that could have been prevented through better site management and enhanced infrastructure.
 Even the women in the washing and sorting stations face serious health risks due to high exposure to heavy metals.
 However, only the best run sites have access to emergency equipment and clinics.

-On top of these occupational health and safety concerns, ASM sites see several other labour related issues.
+On top of these occupational health and safety concerns, artisanal and small-scale mining sites see several other labour related issues.
 Artisanal mines often operate illegally or at least informally, lacking the appropriate licenses and land rights to conduct their operations.
 Miners often feel exploited by traders; and child labour inside the mines has been described as a systemic issue by research published by Amnesty International and Berkley University as early as 2016.

-Improving ASM working conditions starts with engagement and investment into safer, dignified working conditions
+Improving artisanal and small-scale mining (ASM) working conditions starts with engagement and investment into safer, dignified working conditions

-Shutting down ASM altogether would be economically devastating and counterproductive.
+Shutting down artisanal and small-scale mining altogether would be economically devastating and counterproductive.
 Rather than disengaging and turning a blind eye to these issues, we want to invest in, and engage with these sites promoting and enabling continuous improvement.
 We need to invest in on-site improvements regarding production equipment, mine infrastructure, and worker training.
-Over time, it is essential that artisanal, non-mechanized mining is transformed into small-scale mining with appropriate safety measures, earth-moving equipment, legal status, and pricing transparency so that miners are afforded safe and dignified working conditions.
+Over time, it is essential that artisanal, non-mechanised mining is transformed into small-scale mining with appropriate safety measures, earth-moving equipment, legal status, and pricing transparency so that miners are afforded safe and dignified working conditions.

 Mine Diagram

 Our vision for a modern mine site.
-Improving ASM working conditions starts with engagement and investment into safer, dignified working conditions.
+Improving artisanal and small-scale mining working conditions starts with engagement and investment into safer, dignified working conditions.

 Wall / trench – Ingress Control